 Breast cancer is diagnosed in approximately 264,000 people every year in the United States alone.
 This is a common type of cancer in which knowing about future risks is useful when planning treatment options.

-Which of the treatments to use for a patient with breast cancer depends on a number of factors and the Oncotype DX test is one of the tools that can provide help for doctors making this decision.
+The choice of treatments for a patient with breast cancer depend on a number of factors.
+The Oncotype DX test is one of the tools that can help doctors make this decision.

 Breast cancer treatment can be done in a number of ways.
 These are described below: